himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

   iii.
 Incident flux (I0 data for each frame) iv.
 Transmitted flux (bs diodes data for each frame)

+a.
 The script starts by loading the data for the the background (empty kapton tube) and dispersant (filled kapton tube) data.
 The outputs (not shown during the script) are:

 .. image:: bg_and_disp.png

 .. image:: bg_disp_sum_comp_clip.png

-and finds the edges of the kapton tube for both datasets:
+b.
+Then finds the edges of the kapton tube for both datasets:

 .. image:: Background_kapton_edges.png

 .. image:: Dispersant_kapton_edges.png

+c.
 The script then loads the Sample thickness data:

-JAGGED REGIONS ARE ARTEFACTS - MUST BE CORRECTED WITH FIND PEAKS/SMOOTHING ETC

 .. image:: sample_thickness_plot.png